briansfrank/proto/test/readme.md

   - **pog**: last result is Proto and printed string matches field
   - **json**: last result is JSON and printed string matches field
   - **zinc**: last result is Grid and printed string matches field
+  - **str**: last result is in-memory buffer that matches expected string
   - **events**: last result events as delimited table of expected error events

 In the Fantom reference implementation all verifies are whitespace sensitive (to ensure pretty print is tested exactly).
+However, we do trim the start and end of the string before comparison.